macaroni-os/mark-portage/README.md

 We always thanks all the authors of the Gentoo Portage that in the history have permitted to reach today the creation of the MARK tree.

+To better distinguish this fork from original Portage we will use major release 4 and the package `sys-apps/portage` will be soon renamed on `sys-apps/mark-portage`.